PeptaHub

 Last updated April 10, 2026

-Retinalamin is a polypeptide preparation from bovine retinal tissue registered as a pharmaceutical in Russia for retinal degenerative diseases including AMD, retinitis pigmentosa, and diabetic retinopathy.
-Russian clinical series report visual function improvement in up to 80% of treated patients.
+Retinalamin is a bovine retinal polypeptide registered in Russia for AMD, retinitis pigmentosa, and diabetic retinopathy.
+Russian observational series report visual improvement in roughly 50-80% of patients; no RCTs have been completed.

 § 01